sajnanoushad/Financial-Analysis-Report/README.md

 Conclusion

-This dataset can provide insights into sales performance broken down by various factors.
+This dashboard can provide insights into sales performance broken down by various factors.
 Analyzing these patterns can help in making informed business decisions regarding inventory, pricing strategies, and targeting specific customer segments for marketing initiatives.